cglavin50/blog/cooperglavin/content/posts/MongoDBAtlas.md

 ### Pain Points
 I've never managed user/passwords over URLs, so I needed to learn about URL encoding to make sure everything was protected.
 The MongoDB client implicitly will run a TLS handshake so there's encryption there, but to deal with special characters, I used the URL.QueryString and URL.Values.Encode functions to embed the the authentication into the URI string.
 Another pain point I encountered was dealing with my internets subnetting scheme.
 As I live on-campus, the network I access from leads to tons of issues with permissions, so I tried to debug what range of acceptable IPs would work with Atlas.
 Starting with 0.0.0.0, I eventually figured out that Georgetown maintains a /16 instead of a /17, which after updating seemed to fix my issues.
+One last aside, I also learned how to properly manage cron jobs, and set up a bash script that should backup (ex commit and push) the repos for this blog every day, so I can just create the posts and not worry about commiting and everything before I log off for the day.
 All in all this was a busy day with not a ton of time to code, so I didn't run into that many noteworthy topics.
 Now that I've set the DB to be able to run independently of the actual web app, I'm going to look into creating a Docker image for this whole project.